 The conflicting reactions from my family toward Granny had me bewildered.
-Whilst on the one hand, those whom I knew and trusted warned me not to believe the stories Granny told me, yet to me, she seemed so believable, so sincere.
+Whilst, on the one hand, those whom I knew and trusted warned me not to believe the stories Granny told me, to me, she seemed so believable, so sincere.
 But what did I know?
-The young have not lived long enough to have developed the ability to decipher the truth from fiction, I was told.
-And yet …..
+The young have not lived long enough to have developed the ability to decipher truth from fiction, I was told.
+And yet …

 Without any encouragement from my family, I paid close attention to Granny.
-If she wasn’t telling me the truth, how did she come up with so many details of the incidence she described?
-And when I asked her to continue an unfinished story, how would she be able to continue on from where she left off, correcting me if I repeated something back to her, if I had even the slightest detail wrong?
+If she wasn’t telling me the truth, how did she come up with so many details of each incident she described?
+And when I asked her to continue an unfinished story, how would she be able to continue on from where she left off, correcting me if I repeated something back to her with even the slightest detail wrong?

 So many stories, so many unanswered questions.
 Truth or fiction?
-My family never knew what to think about granny.
+My family never knew what to think about Granny.
 But she was my granny, dad’s mum, so I looked up to her, talked to her, admired her tenacity.
-I knew that the life she had led had been a colourful one, so I listened to her stories, intrigued, holding onto her words, remembering them.
+I knew the life she led had been a colourful one, so I listened to her stories, intrigued, holding onto her words, remembering them.

-We knew that Granny had been born in Manchester, England, and her birthday was the 17th of January.
+We knew that Granny was born in Manchester, England, and her birthday was the 17th of January.
 We sent her birthday cards every year, and we knew her age, as her birth year was 1897.

 Dad had a copy of her marriage certificate to his father.
-They were married in Manchester, England, on the 28th June, 1919.
+They were married in Manchester, England, on the 28th of June 1919.

-The funeral began late, and when the hearse finally pulled into the church yard, smoking and spluttering, the apologetic undertakers were most concerned as to why their almost new vehicle had broken down on the way.
+The funeral began late, and when the hearse finally pulled into the churchyard, smoking and spluttering, the apologetic undertakers were most concerned about why their almost new vehicle had broken down on the way.
 As I stood nearby, shivering, awaiting the time when we could all take up our places in the warmth of the church building, cats, in fact many, many cats, scurried around the yard.
 How very appropriate for my cat loving grandmother to be so well attended by her feline friends at this time.

 Inside the church, I listened to a minister speaking of a lady I knew nothing of, a lady who visited the aged and sick in hospitals and nursing homes, always willing to take the lead in bringing music into the lives of the elderly, singing the old songs they knew, encouraging them to sing along.
 The minister had known my granny, he knew of the sunshine she had brought into many a sad day, her loving nature, the care she showed to others.